-In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with either Hodgkin or Non-Hodgkin Lymphoma.
+In this article, we wanted to take a moment to answer some of the most common questions we get from people applying for life insurance after being diagnosed with either Hodgkin or non-Hodgkin lymphoma.

 Questions that will be addressed will include: